Counselling for people impacted by bushfires and natural disasters.

-It is completely normal to experience a range of emotions if you are directly or indirectly affected by bushfires.
+It is completely normal to experience a range of emotions if you are directly or indirectly affected by natural disasters.
+From post-traumatic stress disorder (PTSD) to heightened anxiety and depression, the effects can be long-lasting and life-altering.
+This article explores the psychological impacts of natural disasters and how psychological therapy can play an essential role in recovery.
 These may be experienced a months after the actual fire, and may include:

 Bushfires and Trauma